 As the local government sector is impacted by legislative developments as well as political, social and economic factors, local councils, bodies and institutions require a legal partner that not only keeps ahead of these developments but also has significant experience across various areas of law.

-Our experience and expertise encompasses advising on work approvals and license approvals, governance, administrative law and statutory interpretation, council rate issues, building for council purposes, advice relating to the application of local government laws, contract administration and procurement, employment and risk management strategies, occupational health and safety, public law, freedom of information and privacy in addition to the full range of dispute resolution matters.
+Our experience and expertise encompasses advising on work approvals and license approvals, governance, administrative law and statutory interpretation, infrastructure agreements, council rate issues, building for council purposes, advice relating to the application of local government laws, contract administration and procurement, employment and risk management strategies, occupational health and safety, public law, freedom of information and privacy in addition to the full range of dispute resolution matters.

 We have particular expertise advising councils and elected officials on transparency and accountability matters, including on anti-corruption matters, electoral laws compliance and fundraising issues.